oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 For any of these unsupported changes, the introspector job will fail and automatically retry up to 6 times.
 You can either cancel the job, correct the problem, and wait for the job retry interval.

-- Topology changes, including SSL.
+- Topology changes (listen-address, listen-port), including SSL, deleting Server or ServerTemplate.
 The introspection job will fail and automatically retry periodically until maximum limit is reached.
 - Dependency deletion.
 For example, trying to delete a datasource that is referenced by a persistent store, even if both of them are deleting at the same time.
 The introspection job will fail and automatically retry up to 6 times
 - There is a bug in WDT when setting topology:/Server/ServerDebug/DebugScope/* - DebugScope is not recognized.
 - Adding cluster or servers - check is not there yet.